wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 1. User requests to list all incomes or spendings.
 2. Wiagi shows a list of all incomes or spendings.
 3. User takes note of the index of the entry to edit and requests to edit the entry by specifying the index and new details.
+4. User enters the new details
-4. Wiagi updates the entry with the new details.
+5. Wiagi updates the entry with the new details.
-5. Wiagi displays a message to the user that the entry has been updated.
+6. Wiagi displays a message to the user that the entry has been updated.

 Use case ends.
 **Extensions**